2

 These instructions explain how to back up a course with students and course data.

-2. In the drop-down menu, click on Backup.
+2. In the drop-down menu, click on Course reuse.

-3. Deselect items in the list that that you do not need in the Backup.
+4. Deselect items in the list that you do not need in the backup.

-5. On the Schema settings screen, note that all items are checked to be backed up, but the user data from any previous user activity are locked and not included in the backup.
+6. On the Schema settings screen, note that all items are checked to be backed up, but user data from any previous user activity is locked and not included in the backup.

-7. The Confirmation and review screen appears.
-Note the output filename.
+Note: The Confirmation and review screen appears.
+The output filename is made available.

 8. Scroll down and click the Perform backup button.